We are an Art Gallery, an Agency and a small independent Publishing House: streets all over the World, a sight of reality, the eyes of the street.

 ProgressivE-zine is a no-profit magazine: you can buy the print version of ProgressivE-zine on our website by clicking on the magazine's cover.

-We are a look at the Globalized World.
-We show the effects of globalization.
+We are a look at the Globalised World.
+We show the effects of globalisation.
 Photography as ethnography, our ethos is an anthropological, sociological, and social vision.

 “There is another world, but it is in this one.” ― W.B.
 Yeats